Choose another writer in this calendar:

 lecturer, researcher in ecology, and the head of the environmental

 organization Impacto.
-He also writes for a Maputo theatre group,
+He also wrote for a Maputo theatre group,

 Mutumbela Gogo.
 As a columnist, Couto has been a highly visible figure

-in his country.
+in his country, where literacy rate (adult total was reported at about 60 % in 2017.
 He is noted for his mastery of the crónica,

 a form which combines elements from the opinion column, the short